New Beginnings and Continuing My LINC+ Journey

 As with all practitioners, our passion is for supporting and scaffolding children’s learning.
 Knowing that the experiences that we provide for the children in our settings has an impact on them for the rest of their lives, and this drives us every day.
 We are part of an important environment, working collaboratively with children and parents each day.

 In our setting, Ulla Beag, we are advocates of active outdoor experiences, play and children’s rights.
-The practitioners in our setting can be found engaging in experiences and playful activities that are meaningful to the children: playing with lego, sitting down outside and reading a book, dancing to a song, playing a drum, digging with the children, playing hide and seek, kicking a ball, sitting on a swing, planting bulbs or picking peas.
+The practitioners in our setting can be found engaging in experiences and playful activities that are meaningful to the children: playing with Lego, sitting down outside and reading a book, dancing to a song, playing a drum, digging with the children, playing hide and seek, kicking a ball, sitting on a swing, planting bulbs or picking peas.
 We draw with the kids, we observe, we learn.

-The LINC+ Community of Practice has built a sense of belonging for INCOs but also a community of learners on the LINC+ programme.
+The LINC+ Community of Practice has built a sense of belonging for INCOs but also a community of learners on the LINC+ CPD Programme.
 Community is belonging, and being part of this shared community of learners has given me both the language and confidence to join other communities to increase our collective knowledge and drive change.

 The 2nd Package of the LINC+ Programme ‘Leading Inclusive Early Learning and care Settings: The Role of the Inclusion Coordinator’ revisited the theme of the Inclusion Coordinator.
-Having completed the LINC Programme in 2017, it is timely to reflect and observe the challenges that we have met over the last 5 years.
-The changing support needed for the childhood of today can sometimes feel unsurmountable.
+Having completed the LINC Programme in 2017, it is timely to reflect and observe the challenges that we have met over the last few years.
+The changing support needed for the childhood of today can sometimes feel insurmountable.
 I remember the children’s return to Ulla Beag after our first pandemic lock down.
 The children were so excited and we worked with our parent group to manage the restrictions as seamlessly for the children as possible.
 Learning through play and being outside in nature brought us all a sense of renewal, a time to breathe and space to return to our setting’s community to ‘have fun’.

 The importance for children to feel a sense of belonging and positive health and wellbeing is an important aspect of our work, more so due to the pandemic.
 Mindfulness and recognising and supporting children’s emotions is important for all children, and this is not surprising!
 Not only have we as a society lived through the greatest pandemic of our time, our children’s childhood has been fundamentally affected and we need to support them in navigating this new ‘today’.
 With this is mind, the flexibility of an emergent curriculum is more important now then ever.
 This balancing act of advocate, scaffolder, carer, listener, role model, friend can only be managed through more reflection and more observation.